junxit/us-congress-bills-116/bill.md

       >         - **(I)** enforce any corrective measure required under subparagraph (A); and
       >         - **(II)** report the status of enforcement with respect to a national governing body within a reasonable timeframe.
       >       - **(ii)** *Methods* The corporation may enforce a corrective measure through any means available to the corporation, including by withholding funds from a national governing body, limiting the participation of the national governing body in corporation events, and decertifying a national governing body.
-      >       - **(iii)** *Effect of noncompliance* If the corporation fails to enforce a corrective measure within 72 hours of a request under clause (i), the Center may submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Energy and Commerce of the House of Representatives a report describing the noncompliance.
+      >       - **(iii)** *Effect of noncompliance* If the corporation fails to enforce a corrective measure within 72 hours of a request under clause (i), the Center may submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Energy and Commerce and the Committee on the Judiciary of the House of Representatives a report describing the noncompliance.
       >   - **(3)** *Annual report*
       >     - **(A)** *In general* Not less frequently than annually, the Center shall submit to Congress a report on the findings of the audit under paragraph (1) for the preceding year and the status of any corrective measures imposed as a result of the audit.
       >     - **(B)** *Public availability*